Hey, I’m Marit!

 A quick note on the word “dietitian”:

 I’m not a fan of this word.
-I don’t like using it because it comes with this stigma of restriction, calorie counting, and food guide pyramid approaches.
+I don’t like using it because it comes with this stigma of restriction, calorie counting, and weight loss approaches.
 I prefer to use the term Nutritionist, because I feel like it describes what I do so much better.
 I am interested in the nutrients in foods, not in dieting.
 My clients will quickly learn, I am unlike any “normal” RD in a number of ways.
 My approach to food is different, and therefore, so are the results gained.

 Harney Family